eoneill/JSHintMate.tmbundle/README.md

 Install Node.js and [JSHint](http://www.jshint.com/install/) (globally with `-g`)

-Once JSHint is installed, you'll need to add it's path to your TextMate `$PATH` under TextMate > Perferences > Variables.
+* Once JSHint is installed, you'll need to add it's path to your TextMate `$PATH` under TextMate > Perferences > Variables.

-For average Node installs, JSHint is installed in `/usr/local/bin`.
+* For average Node installs, JSHint is installed in `/usr/local/bin`.
 If it's not there, you can use `which jshint` to find the path.

+Then install the bundle:

 ```sh
 mkdir -p ~/Library/Application\ Support/Avian/Bundles